frudas24/drive-2.0-spike/README.md

     * document.saveDelay is the timer to watch?
   * can we show a warning when read-only?
       * https://developers.google.com/google-apps/realtime/collaborators - read-only mode
-  * can we store images on drive to avoid message size problems and remove capacity problems?
+  * ~~can we store images on drive to avoid message size problems and remove capacity problems?~~
-      * maybe use thumbmnails from the hangouts spike?
+    * ~~maybe use thumbmnails from the hangouts spike?~~
-      * how does this work with exporters? can we grab them locally via CORS?
+    * ~~how does this work with exporters? can we grab them locally via CORS?~~
+      * ~~ajax CORS seems to work for picasa thumbs, so we can pull them locally if we need to export~~
   * can we forward people to a 'request access' page when they don't have access?
 * can we seamlessly migrate from physical map files to shortcuts for auto-saving?
   * what happens with drive-stored resources?
     * images
     * attachments
   * make sure exporting to local disk works by downloading images; make sure pdf/image exporters get resources
+  * what happens when importing existing files? how do we upload to drive/picasa - seems CORS broken for background uploads?
 * can we replicate typical Docs API workflow?
   * ~~loading/creating files from the Drive UI - to avoid access privilege issues~~
     * ~~create in the right folder~~